-Khloe Kardashian Removes Jordyn Woods Page From Her Good American Website
+Khloe Kardashian Removes Jordyn Woods’ Page From Her Good American Website

 Khloe Kardashian is cutting ties with Jordyn Woods in every single way, including removing her profile from the Good American website.

 According to Life & Style, Khloe Kardashian previously employed Jordyn Woods as one of her models for her Good American clothing line.
-However, after Jordyn was busted cheating with Khloe’s baby daddy, Tristan Thompson, the personal and working relationship is over.
+However, after Jordyn was busted cheating with Khloe’s baby daddy, Tristan Thompson, the personal and working relationship was over.

 “She was discovered on Instagram at 18 years old, considers Will Smith her ‘Uncle,’ is managed by her mother and counts the Kardashian clan as her sisters,” the page once read.
 Now it simply reveals that the page is “not found,” after it was deleted in the wake of the cheating scandal.